Florida's Inclusive Resort Packages Remove the Stress

 By Kara Franker

 You can take the worry out of planning your next Florida vacation when you book a hotel package.
-The Sunshine State has plenty of hotel options to choose from, ranging from a traditional all-inclusive resort to properties that offer meals-plus-room plans.
+The Sunshine State has plenty of hotel options to choose from, ranging from an all-inclusive resort to properties that offer meals-plus-room plans.

 “I love packages because it takes so much stress off of having to budget for the trip once you arrive, and if you are traveling with children, it's so nice to lounge by the pool and enjoy the afternoon without worrying about your lunch and snack bill,” said Marisa Langford, a.k.a.
-Tampa Mama, a Tampa-based family travel blogger.
-“From sunrises over the Atlantic to sunsets over the Gulf of Mexico, Florida is such a beautiful state to explore with kids!”
+Tampa Mama, a family travel blogger.

 Club Med Sandpiper Bay